Seven Ways that Non-Profit Brands are Different

 Over the years we've been lucky enough to work with a bunch of not-for-profit organizations to help them build and improve their brands.
 In working with a number of non-profit brands such as St. John Ambulance Canada, Bruyere Continuing Care and many others we've formed some fairly strong opinions on what makes non-profit brands different.

 Us having opinions will come as absolutely no surprise to the folks who know us.

-Rather than prattle on about entirely about what a brand is and isn’t we decided instead to focus on a handful of key ways that not-for-profit brands are different.
-Okay we did remind them that a brand is more than a logo but that’s a blog post for another day.
+Rather than prattle on entirely about what a brand is and isn’t we decided instead to focus on a handful of key ways that not-for-profit brands are different.
+Okay, we did remind them that a brand is more than a logo but that’s a blog post for another day.

 Here then is our abbreviated take on a few of the ways that we believe non-profit brands are different:

 1. Non-Profit Brands Are On The Side Of The Angels

 For the most part, for-profit brands cannot say this.
 Believe us, they wish they could.
 Being on the side of the angels is inspiring.
 It means that you are doing good and changing lives.
 This is a very helpful place to be when you are trying to build a brand.
 It usually means that other people want to be there with you.

 2. Non-Profit Brands Are More Easily Trusted

 People are more likely to trust a non-profit brand because of what the non-profit brand does.
 There was a study at Harvard University that backed this up.
 Gaining trust is something that all brands strive for.